leiffredrickson/enviro-history/_posts/2018-03-14-planet-rock.md

 title: Planet Rock&#58; Environmental Histories of Songs
 featured: images/rca-toxic-holocaust.jpg
 image: images/rca-toxic-holocaust.jpg
-excerpt: From the redwood forests to Standing Rock.
-In the ghetto and on the moon.
-Three miles down the mineshaft and up in the skies of L.A.
-From before the deluge, when the land belonged to God, to the year twenty-five-twenty-five -- our environments have shaped our music.
-And we have used music to celebrate, scorn, commune with, and protest our environments.
+excerpt: From the redwood forests to Standing Rock, in the ghetto and on the moon, our environments have shaped our music.
 We may live on a hungry planet, even a poison planet, but we also live on planet rock.
 author: Leif Fredrickson
 authorbio: Leif Fredrickson is a historian and creator of <i>Enviro-History</i>.
 layout: post